-The best way to thicken apple pie filling is with cornstarch.
-For this recipe, you’ll make a cornstarch slurry by whisking together cornstarch and lemon juice, then adding it to the pot with the apples.
+The best way to thicken this recipe is to create a cornstarch slurry.
+To do so, whisk cornstarch with lemon juice, and add the mixture to the pot of apples.
 This will help thicken the filling and prevent it from being too runny.

-Technically, you don’t have to cook the apples before adding them to the pie crust, but when you do cook them first, it’s a good way to prevent the crust from getting soggy because you’ll cook off some of the liquid before the filling goes in the crust.
+Technically, you don’t have to cook the apples before adding them to the pie crust.
+However, doing so can help prevent the crust from getting soggy as it cooks off some of the liquid, preventing it from sinking into the crust.

-Yes, you can use flour to thicken apple pie filling.
-However, I prefer to use cornstarch because it doesn’t make the filling cloudy the way flour can.
+Yes, you can use flour to thicken the filling.
+However, I prefer to use cornstarch, because it doesn’t make the filling cloudy the way flour can.
 If you don’t have cornstarch on hand, you can use flour in a pinch.

 You can make apple pie filling up to 5 days in advance.
 Just store it in an airtight container in the refrigerator until you’re ready to use it.